arvinsim/artem/content/literary/rework-book-review.md

 ## What insights did you get from the book?

 I am not well-versed in entreprenuership so I learned a lot while reading this book.
+The prose is very down to earth and easy to understand.

 ## What is your recommendation?

-This book is worth the omney
+This book is work the money.
+This is a reference book that you can read over and over again.

 ## Rating